Quant-Insight/Qi_API/Code_Examples/Historical_RSq.md

     return df

-# This function will call get_rsq() function to retrieve the historical RSq data for SPX between 2015-01-01 and
+# This function calls get_rsq() function to retrieve the historical RSq data for SPX between 2015-01-01 and
 # 2019-01-10 and will create a line chart with those values.
 def example_historical_rsq():